yinhao0424/Dataviz-Final-Project/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

  * How does the number of petition vary over time?
+  ** It could be answered by a bar chart. x would be year, y would be the number of petition.
  * Is there any correlation between wages and approved rate?
  * Are there interesting spatial patterns in case status?